Gamester1128/uni-notes/README.md

 Temporary notes on cs241 of computer os and networking

 ### Resources I'll use
-Reddit post with sites: [uwu touch me xd](https://www.reddit.com/r/CompTIA/comments/isqga0/dont_understand_networking/)
+Resources I've used, if you want them, will you sacrifice your dignity by asking her next to me 👉 : [uwu touch me xd](https://www.reddit.com/r/CompTIA/comments/isqga0/dont_understand_networking/)

 # JavaTPoint Notes